 Prior to joining Coblentz, she was a real estate and land use associate at Cox, Castle & Nicholson LLP in San Francisco.

 Ashley is an active member of the Urban Land Institute, serving on the Leadership Team of the Small Scale Development National Product Council and the Steering Committee of the San Francisco District Council Young Leaders Group.
-She is a member of the Real Property Section of the American Bar Association and the California Lawyers Association.
+She is the Vice President of the Berkeley Real Estate Alumni Association and is a member of the Real Property Section of the American Bar Association and the California Lawyers Association.

 Ashley earned her J.D. from the University of California, Berkeley, School of Law with an Interdisciplinary Graduate Certificate in Real Estate.
 While at Berkeley Law, she held the position of Development Director of Ecology Law Quarterly and served as a Research Assistant at the UC Berkeley Terner Center for Housing Innovation.
 Prior to attending law school, Ashley earned her M.A. in Urban Education Policy & Administration from Loyola Marymount University and earned her B.A., cum laude, in International Relations from the University of Miami.